Yunfei-J/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*Draw 5 sketches of different ways you might use your sensor, and how the larger device needs to be shaped in order to make the sensor useful.\*\*\***

+1. Install distance detectors along the sides of street curbs to sense passing vehicles.
+Each time a vehicle passes by, the detector will emit a signal.

+2. Employ a pair of rotary encoders to replicate the functionality of a radio's dial buttons.
+The encoders detect angular positions, allowing for precise adjustments of both volume and frequency settings to the desired numerical values.

+3. Utilize capacitive sensors affixed to the rims of water cups to register touches from a metal mallet.
+Each strike on a distinct water cup generates a unique pitch.
+These signals from various cups can be captured and translated into musical notes on a digital score, offering a novel way to create music through tactile interaction with everyday objects.

+4. Use distance detectors for detecting the proximity of a person to the shower head.
+When the person is detected approaching the shower head, the shower head will be automatically activated.
+Conversely, when the person moves away, the system will promptly deactivate the shower head, conserving water and energy.

+5. Adding distance detectors inside trash cans to monitor trash bag fullness.
+These detectors measure the distance between the top of the trash and the top of the bag.

 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to anwer those questions?\*\*\***

+1. Place distance detectors on the side of street curbs to detect cars passing by.
+Whenever a car passes by, a signal will be sent from the detector.
+  -Questions
+   -How accurately can the sensor detect the car's presence and distance?
+   -Could the system distract drivers or disrupt traffic flow?
+  -What to physically prototype
+   -Need to simulate the system and test its accuracy in detecting passing cars under various conditions and conduct safety assessments and consider how to minimize distractions or potential hazards.
+1. Using two rotary encoders to simulate a radio’s dial buttons.The angular positions are detected to change the volume and frequency to the right number.
+  -Questions
+   -What is the range and sensitivity of the volume control?
+   -How can we ensure accurate and reliable gesture recognition?
+   -Any feedback mechanisms (e.g., LED indicators, audio cues) to confirm user actions?
+  -What to physically prototype
+   -Need to set up rotary actuators and create a mechanism to control the radio's volume using these actuators.
+Create a user-friendly interface and feedback system that allows users to interact with the radio easily and understand the status of volume and channel selection.

 **\*\*\*Pick one of these designs to prototype.\*\*\***